-- A. The lesson described in the plan must be delivered to an actual classroom of students with the classroom teacher present.
-The classroom teacher may not be the entrant's Educators Rising teacher leader. - B. A 10-minute video, clearly depicting the entrant delivering the lesson, must be submitted online along with the lesson plan.
+- A. The lesson described in the plan must be delivered to an actual CTE classroom of students with the classroom teacher present. - B. A 10-minute video, clearly depicting the entrant delivering the lesson, must be submitted online along with the lesson plan.
 Do not exceed the 10-minute length.
 Only the first 10 minutes of the video will be judged.
-(Given that most lessons take longer than 10 minutes, your video may be edited to include compilation of important parts of your lesson).
+(Given that most lessons take longer than 10 minutes, your video may be edited to include compilation of important parts of your lesson.)